Once a week Garbage Collection Routes:

 Where does my garbage and recycling go?

-All household waste placed out for collection is taken to the Tynes Bay Waste to Energy Facility where it is incinerated to make energy for Bermuda.
+Household garbage placed out for collection is taken to the Tynes Bay Waste to Energy Facility where it is incinerated to make energy for Bermuda.

 Illegal dumping and mishandled waste